ikt32/GTAVManualTransmission/doc/README.md

 ### Controller
 * Hold Dpad Right to disable or enable manual transmission.
-* Hold ???? ????? to switch between a sequential gearbox, H-pattern gearbox or the automatic gearbox.
+* Hold B to switch between a sequential gearbox, H-pattern gearbox or the automatic gearbox.

 ### Wheel